 The ceremony begins at 10:00 a.m.

 Doors to the Sports Arena open for guests at 9:00 a.m. (guest tickets required).
-Building 39 on map.
+Located at E5 on map.

 Graduates report to the Ice Arena, located in the Sports Arena complex, for lineup between 9:00 and 9:30 a.m.
 Graduates must report for lineup no later than 9:30 a.m. to be included.
 Be sure to have your lineup entrance ticket for the 10:00 a.m. ceremony.